Image-Py/xlreport/README.md

 ## Use xlreport as ImagePy Plugin

 [ImagePy](https://github.com/Image-Py/imagepy) is an Image Process Framework written in Python.
-I write xlreprot as ImagePy's report plugin, we can open image, do filter, analysis, and fill the image and table in template.
+I write xlreprot as ImagePy's report plugin, we can open image, do filter, analysis, and fill the image and table in template. **ImagePy's report will parse the template, and show a parameter dialog**, just fill basic information, select the image or table, then generate!
 You can also try [ImagePy](https://github.com/Image-Py/imagepy).

 ![](http://idoc.imagepy.org/demoplugin/37.png)